Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Theoretical QD Arrays

 \subsection{Chemical Potential Induced Spillover}

 For pedagogical clarity, we first quantify the PMM spillover induced by electrostatic perturbation via tuning of the QD chemical potential \cite{Flensberg_2012(Poor)}.
 Fig.~\ref{Fig:Fig.2} systematically examines the PMM spillover phenomenon induced by electrostatic modulation of the left QD chemical potential ($\mu_{L}$) \cite{Flensberg_2012(Poor)}.
 We employ the Majorana spectral function $\pi\Gamma\mathcal{A}_{\gamma_{\alpha j}}$ {[}Eq.(\ref{eq:DOSMF}){]} and the electronic spectral function $\pi\Gamma\mathcal{A}_{d_{L\uparrow}d_{L\uparrow}^{\dagger}}$ {[}Eq.(\ref{eq:DOSddx}){]}, where the prefactor $\pi\Gamma$ ensures proper normalization on the left subsystem \cite{Baranger-2011}.
+We should highlight that from an experimental point of view, the differential conductance measured at the left QD in Ref.\cite{Kouwenhoven2023}, i.e. $G_{LL},$ can be straiforwadly linked to our spectral analysis performed for $\mathcal{A}_{d_{L\uparrow}d_{L\uparrow}^{\dagger}}.$